Braising is a method of preparing food through low and slow cooking with a small amount of liquid. The purpose of the liquid is to moderate the heat.

 It’s important to note that the liquid does not add to the moisture of what is being cooked.
 That is a food myth.

-Braising is usually done in an oven, but it doesn’t have to be: ovens for the masses are a 20th century phenomenon, and people were braising long before that in covered pots.
+Braising is now usually done in an oven, but it doesn’t have to be: ovens for the masses are a 20th century phenomenon, and people were braising long before that in covered pots.
 The pot used should be a good sturdy one that will hold the heat and steam in, with a tight-fitting lid.

-There are two different kinds of Braising:
+There are two main different kinds of braising:

-- Brown Braising: This is the most usual these days.
+- Brown braising: This is the most usual these days.
 The meat is sautéed first to sear it on the outside until it is browned to give it visual interest and to develop flavour, then a dark liquid is used (such as beef stock, red wine, tomato juice, etc.);

-- White Braising: The meat is blanched so that it doesn’t brown, then cooked in a clear or light coloured liquid such as chicken or vegetable stock, white wine or beer.
+- White braising: The meat is blanched so that it doesn’t brown, then cooked in a clear or light coloured liquid such as chicken or vegetable stock, white wine or beer.

-If your recipe calls for you to brown the meat first before Braising, consider browning as well any items such as carrots, turnip, swede, mushrooms, onions or brussels sprouts.
+If your recipe calls for you to brown the meat first before braising, consider browning as well any items such as carrots, turnip, swede, mushrooms, onions or Brussels sprouts.
 When you’ve removed the meat from the pan, add a bit more oil or fat if needed and then brown these items right in the same pan.
 Even just a few minutes will help develop their flavours.

-If your Braising will be done in a pan different to that in which you seared the meat, don’t forget to deglaze the searing pan and add that liquid to your cooking pot.
+If your braising will be done in a pan different to that in which you seared the meat, don’t forget to deglaze the searing pan and add that liquid to your cooking pot.

-To Braise, add the meat and the braising liquid to a pot.
+To braise, add the meat and the braising liquid to a pot.

 On the stove top, bring the liquid to a boil, and then reduce the heat to low.
 Cover and continue to cook at a gentle simmer.
-A good simmer temperature is within a few degrees either way of 185 F / 85 C.
+Too high a temperature causes meat proteins to shrink, so your meat will become chewy instead of fork-tender.
+A good simmer temperature is within a few degrees either side of 85 C / 185 F.

 In an oven, use an oven-safe pot.
-Oven Braising temperatures given are generally 275 to 325 F (135 to 160 C.)
+Oven braising temperatures given are generally 135 to 160 C (275 to 325 F.)

-When Braising, whether on top of the stove or in the oven, don’t forget to check periodically to make sure that all your liquid hasn’t evaporated away: this can spell disaster, especially on a stove-top.
+When braising, whether on top of the stove or in the oven, don’t forget to check periodically to make sure that all your liquid hasn’t evaporated away: this can spell disaster, especially on a stove-top.

 Stove top braising is better for the summer, as it means you don’t have to have the oven on.

-When larger cuts are Braised, the technique tends to be called “pot roasting” in North America.
+When larger cuts are braised, the technique tends to be called “pot roasting” in North America.